 Receive the individualized care you need to live comfortably and independently with our Personal Care Attendant (PCA) services.
 Skilled PCAs help older adults and people with disabilities or chronic disabling conditions safely manage their daily routines.
 Members in this program receive assistance with regular tasks, such as dressing, hygiene, cooking, and more.

 Social connection is a cornerstone of our community – for all communities.
 WMEC’s LGBTQ+ Services create a safe and welcoming spaces for members of any age to find support and comfort.
-Programming includes film screenings, educational panels, dances, marching at local Pride celebrations, intergenerational discussions, advocacy, referrals for LGBTQ seniors and allies, and our ever-popular Rainbow Supper Club.
+Programming includes film screenings, educational panels, dances, marching at local Pride celebrations, intergenerational discussions, advocacy, referrals for LGBTQ seniors and allies, and our ever-popular Rainbow Social Club.

 For those needing help with paying bills, writing checks, budgeting, and balancing their checkbook, WMEC’s Money Management Program offers assistance with both bill paying and Representative Payee support.